-- 2.43 This is a test that considers whether any built form is contained within the site or if the site is able to prohibit further development.
+- 2.44 This is a test that considers whether any built form is contained within the site or if the site is able to prohibit further development.
 Commonly this is ribbon development, but may also be piecemeal development in isolated areas or along settlement edges.
-A site may have already been compromised by some form of development, in which case it is relevant to consider the extent to which that development has eroded the sense of openness. - 2.44 Sprawl may also be discouraged by defensible boundaries that are either natural (e.g. topography, woodland, water course) or man-made features such as a road, railway line, or settlement edge.
+A site may have already been compromised by some form of development, in which case it is relevant to consider the extent to which that development has eroded the sense of openness this being whether or not there is a sense that the site within the Green Belt is still open and absent of development. - 2.45 Sprawl may also be discouraged by defensible boundaries that are either natural (e.g. topography, woodland, water course) or man-made features such as a road, railway line, or settlement edge.
 These may be within the site or share a boundary with it.
 Sites that do not contain defensible boundaries contribute towards greater openness.